aimms/documentation/webui/widget-options.rst

 .. image:: images/New_Totals_totalsum.png
     :align: center

-If no display domain has been specified for the shown identifier, then the "Sum" aggregator has the same effect (ie, same value) as the "Total sum" aggregator.
+If no display domain has been specified for the shown identifier, then the "Sum" aggregator has the same effect (i.e., same value) as the "Total sum" aggregator.
 However, if a restricting display domain has been specified such that the widget displays less values than the full identifier domain, then the "Sum" aggregator only considers the displayed values, whereas the "Total sum" aggregator still considers all the values from the full domain.
 Consequently, in this case the "Sum" and the "Total sum" aggregators may result in different values being added to the widget view:

 .. image:: images/New_Totals_w_DisplayDomain_view.png
     :align: center